Who Was Arthur Ashe?

 About a year after his mother's death, Arthur discovered the game of tennis, picking up a racket for the first time at the age of seven at a park not far from his home.
 Sticking with the game, Ashe eventually caught the attention of Dr. Robert Walter Johnson Jr., a tennis coach from Lynchburg, Virginia, who was active in the black tennis community.
 Under Johnson's direction, Ashe excelled.

 In his first tournament, Ashe reached the junior national championships.
 Driven to excel, he eventually moved to St. Louis to work closely with another coach, winning the junior national title in 1960 and again in 1961.
-Ranked the fifth best junior player in the country, Ashe accepted a scholarship at the University of California, Los Angeles, where he graduated with a degree in business administration.
+Ranked the fifth best junior player in the country, Ashe accepted a scholarship to the University of California, Los Angeles, where he graduated with a degree in business administration.

 In addition to his pioneering tennis career, Ashe is remembered as an inspirational figure.
 He once said: "True heroism is remarkably sober, very undramatic.
 It is not the urge to surpass all others at whatever cost, but the urge to serve others at whatever cost."
 He also offered words about achieving success: "One important key to success is self-confidence.
 An important key to self-confidence is preparation."